 Green tea helps to reduce bad cholesterol [source], and although it contains caffeine, which boosts metabolism and aids in weight loss, green tea can have a relaxing and calming effect.

-Try it by drinking this Green Tea Energy Drink.
-Or these 25 tasty drink options!
+Try it by drinking this Green Tea Energy Drink, a Pink Venus Latte or any one of these 25 tasty drink options!

 2. Black tea